Here are some practical tips for how to stay comfortable and sane if you’re stranded in an airport.

 - Travelling Light Eyeshades and Earplugs.
 Also useful for getting a good “night’s” sleep on the airplane, these will save you from super-bright airport lighting, screaming toddlers, and other airport noise.

-- Garment Mesh Bags will keep your clothing organized and wrinkle-free – and easy to remove from your bag if you’re selected for additional security screening.
+- Garment Mesh Bags and Packing Cells will keep your clothing organized and wrinkle-free – and easy to remove from your bag if you’re selected for additional security screening.

 Waiting around for the capricious weather gods, the airline computers or the striking air traffic controllers to permit your onward journey to take place is a lot more pleasant if you have the following:

-- A digital music player.
-Music and podcasts of good radio programming (download a few hours of these before your trip) will also help the time pass, and headphones will help combat the airport noise mentioned earlier.
-Keep your music player in a Travelling Light Padded Pouch, and it will be more likely to survive the trip
+- Music and podcasts of good radio programming (download a few hours of these before your trip) will also help the time pass, and headphones will help combat the airport noise mentioned earlier.
+Keep your phone in a Travelling Light Padded Pouch, and it will be more likely to survive the trip (the same is true for your sunglasses, by the way).

 - Keep a bottle of Trek and Travel Hand Sanitizer with you – as well as protecting you from germs picked up by contact, it’s also a good stain remover